barchart/marketdata-api-js/docs/content/quick_start.md

 Before you can subscribe to market data, you'll need to establish a WebSocket connection to Barchart's quote servers.

-Barchart does not permit anonymous connections.
-Please contact solutions@barchart.com to *obtain a free username and password*.
+Barchart does not permit anonymous connections. **Contact Barchart at solutions@barchart.com or (866) 333-7587 to obtain the correct hostname and a free username/password.**

 ### From a Web Browser